UCL-Biosciences/Auto-Prot/docs/Workflow.md

 - analyse_subsets. whether to run the analysis on subsets of samples.
 - subset_variable. which variable to subset the data on when running on subsets.
 - subsets. if empty, will run on all unique values of the subset_variable.
 If you want to run on specific subsets, enter them here.

+## Data Processing

+## Analysis

+## Creating the summary report
+The report is generated in two main of steps:
+1. `python main.py` creates the output
+2. `src/reporting/generate_report.py` creates an html output file using the following:
+     * a template for the report `./reporting/report-template.md`
+     * outputs (tables, plots) from `main.py`
+     * values in `output/data/data_for_report.json` that go directly into the markdown text
+     * `src/reporting/generate_report.py` which converts the markdown template into an html file.

 ## Refs